OmarAmeer96/CI-CD-Pipeline-Setup-for-Mobile-Application-Development/README.md

-# CI/CD Pipeline for Mobile Application Development
+# CI/CD Pipeline for Flutter Apps Development

 ## Overview
 This guide outlines the process of setting up a CI/CD pipeline for a Flutter mobile application using Fastlane, GitHub Actions, and Firebase App Distribution.
 The pipeline automates building, testing, and distributing the app, streamlining development and ensuring rapid, consistent deployments.